Pig Hunting Information

 Archery and Crossbow Hunting Only

-• Stay within park boundaries even if an injured animal crosses onto private land.
-Park rangers may not see you but our neighbors do and they are very vocal in their disapproval of trespassers.
+→ Stay within park boundaries even if an injured animal crosses onto private land.
+Park rangers may not see you but our neighbors do and they are very vocal in their disapproval of trespass.

-• Hunters are subject to all park rules and regulations, as well as county, state, and local laws, and California Department of Fish & Game regulations.
+→ Hunters are subject to all park rules and regulations, all county, state, and local laws, and California Department of Fish & Wildlife regulations.

-• Hunters are required to have pig tags with them while hunting.
+→ Hunters are required to possess a valid hunting license on their person and have pig tags with them while hunting.